-The Group was organised into three operating segments during the financial year: Mobile Content- Q&A (or 'Q&A'), Mobile Content-Subscription (or 'Subscription') and Crowd Direct.
+The Group has two operating segments during the financial year: Mobile Content-Subscription (or 'Subscription') and Crowd Direct.
 The Company operates mobile content businesses globally but predominantly in Europe, Latin America and Australasia.
 These operating segments are based on the internal reports that are reviewed and used by the Board of Directors (who are identified as the Chief Operating Decision Makers ('CODM')) in assessing performance and in determining the allocation of resources.
 There is no aggregation of operating segments.

 Effective 1 May 2021, the Group sold its Mobile Premium SMS ('Q&A') business.
-The underlying Q&A Al-driven technology platform will remain the property of Crowd and these assets have been transferred to the Mobile Content - Subscription segment for reporting from 1 May 2021.
+The underlying Q&A AI-driven technology platform remained the property of Crowd and these assets have been transferred to the Mobile Content - Subscription segment for reporting from 1 May 2021.
 The Subscription operating segment recognises all corporate costs including public company costs, acquisition costs, share based payments expense and restructure costs.
 In the prior period, these were reported under the Q&A segment and have been transferred to Subscription due to the sale of the Q&A business.